 18. Visit Mismaloya

-Located on the southern part of Banderas Bay, you’ll find the fishing village of Mismaloya.
+Located in the southern part of Banderas Bay, you’ll find the fishing village of Mismaloya.
 This is where tourism in the Puerto Vallarta area all started, back in 1963 with the filming of Night Of The Iguana.
-This is what kicked off tourism in the area.

 ☞ SEE ALSO: Things To Do in La Paz, Mexico – A List of the Top 21